milenav/AngularProject/README.md

-Blog
+Blog System

 Design
-The request is divided on two
+The application is divided into three parts

-Main area
+Public Part
-Posts are visible only for registered users
+The public part of your projects should be visible without authentication.
+This part is start page, the user login and user registration forms

-All registered users can post
+Private Part

-Admin area
+Registered users have personal area in the web application accessible after successful login.
+This area contentsthe user's posts in a blog system.
+They can create posts in a blog system

-Only Admins can delete posts
+System Admins have administrative access to the system and permissions to administer all the major information objects in the system, create, edit, delete blog posts